Asewlal01/SimAnnealParticleOptimize/README.md

 the Numba implementation, so they cannot be used if the Numba implementations also don't work.

 # Structure
-- DataAcquirement.ipynb: This notebook contains all the code used to obtain data from simulating and save them txt files to be used for the other notebook.
+- DataAcquirement.ipynb: This notebook contains all the code used to obtain data from simulating
-- DataVisualization.ipynb: This notebook is used to visualize all data obtained from the DataAcquirement notebook
+- DataVisualization.ipynb: This notebook is used to visualize the position of the particles
 - Analysis.py: This file constains analysis functions used to plot positions, get the optimal configuration, run multiple simulations
 - simulations_jit: This folder constains functions used to simulate a N particle system confined within some cirlce with radius R.